 (1 course; 3 semester, 4-5 quarter units)

 The Mathematical Concepts and Quantitative Reasoning requirement shall be fulfilled by completion of a one-term course in mathematics or statistics above the level of intermediate algebra, with a stated course prerequisite of intermediate algebra.
 Courses outside the discipline of math using the application of statistics may be used to fulfill this requirement, as long as the course has intermediate algebra as a prerequisite and knowledge of intermediate algebra is necessary to be successful.
-Until 2019, math courses with prerequisites of intermediate algebra OR statistics courses that are part of the Carnegie model Statway are acceptable to fulfill the quantitative reasoning requirement.
+Until 2019, math courses with prerequisites of intermediate algebra OR courses that satisfy the UCTCA Guidelines for Statistics and are approved by CSU per the Statistics Pathway memo of October 2015 are acceptable to fulfill the quantitative reasoning requirement.
 An appropriate course in statistics must emphasize the mathematical basis of statistics, probability theory and estimation, application and interpretation, uses and misuses, and the analysis and criticism of statistical arguments in public discourse.

 Knowledge relevant to public and private decision making is expressed frequently in quantitative terms, we are routinely confronted with information requiring quantitative analysis, calculation, and the ability to use and criticize quantitative arguments.
 In addition, many disciplines require a sound foundation in mathematical concepts.
 The requirement in Mathematical Concepts and Quantitative Reasoning is designed to help prepare students to respond effectively to these challenges.